-Yes, a sinus infection (sinusitis) or inflammation can cause a toothache — especially in the upper rear teeth, which are close to the sinuses.
+Yes, a sinus infection (sinusitis) or inflammation can cause a toothache — specifically in the upper rear teeth, which are close to the sinuses.
 In fact, pain in the upper teeth is a fairly common symptom with sinus conditions.

 If you have a persistent toothache, first consult your dentist for an exam.
 He or she will consider possible dental causes for the toothache, such as periodontal disease, tooth grinding, cavities or dental abscesses.